NEXT EVENT VOL 70

 About the City's Organizers

-Ana Pinto da Silva leads design for Microsoft’s Strategic Prototyping and Advanced Strategies Group (StratPro).
-Her work synthesizes her interests in storytelling, architecture and emerging technologies with her deep passion for creative collaboration.
-She is passionate about creative community: she is the founder of Seattle’s Pecha Kucha chapter, one of Pecha Kucha’s longest running city series.
-She currently serves as a board member for Design In Public and as an advisor to the Seattle Waterfront Design Oversight Committee.
+Ana Pinto da Silva serves as a Principal UX Design Lead for Amazon.
+Ana’s work synthesizes her interests in design, storytelling, architecture and emerging technologies with her deep passion for creative collaboration.
+Ana’s previous experience includes immersive technology envisioning, game development, architecture, and interactive media.
+She has lead design envisioning across a wide array of projects including healthcare, education, civics and workplace productivity.
+Her work has garnered several awards including the Al Falah from U.C.
+Berkeley in 2002 and a Webby Worthy Award in 2003.
+In addition to her media work, Ana has been an instructor at San Francisco State’s Multimedia Studies Program developing and teaching courses on the history of interactive media and portfolio development.
+Ana is deeply committed to serving the creative community.
+She is the founder of the Seattle Pecha Kucha speaker series, one of the longest running PK city series in the world.
+She currently serves on the board of directors for 4Culture, and most recently as board Vice-President for Design In Public and adviser to the Seattle Waterfront Design Oversight Committee.
 Ana received her B.A. in Architecture from U.C.
 Berkeley and her MDesS from the Graduate School of Design at Harvard University.
 She is a graduate of Seattle’s Leadership Tomorrow’s serving as class valedictorian in 2009.